nus-cs2103-AY2021S2/ip/docs/README.md

 Wrong formatting.
 Did you forget to put '/at'?
 Not stonks!
 ```

-Outcome for incorrect date format:
+Outcome for incorrect date time format:
 ```
-"Input date format is incorrect.
+"Input date time format is incorrect.
 Not stonks!"
 ```

 ### What happens if task description is empty?